Composer Julius Eastman | Photo by Donald Burkhardt

 About Open Ears: So many people who made invaluable contributions to classical music were underappreciated in their time, or have been nearly lost to history.
 That’s why KUSC is starting Open Ears, a series of stories about composers, musicians, and conductors who deserve more recognition.
 You can learn more and explore other articles here.

-Nearly 30 years after his death, music by composer Julius Eastman is popping up on programs around Los Angeles—his work, reflecting his conflicted experience as a gay black American, finding new relevance among audiences.
+Nearly 30 years after his death, music by composer Julius Eastman began popping up on programs around Los Angeles—his work, reflecting his conflicted experience as a gay Black American, finding new relevance among audiences.

 “Talent is so precious, and he had such an original voice that I think he shouldn’t be buried, unknown.
 What Julius did that other composers may not have done,” says author Renée Levine-Packer, co-editor of Gay Guerilla: Julius Eastman and His Music, “was fuse jazz, even popular motifs or innuendos into classical.
 He liked choreographic aspects, he would bring people on and off the stage, and always included improvisation.
 That was different from the much more specific and mapped-out music by people like Steve Reich or Philip Glass.”